-The universe of think tanks in the United States is very diverse, and each think tank performs different missions for different audiences and clients through different means of output.
+The universe of think tanks in the United States is very diverse, and each think tank performs a different mission for different audiences and clients through different means of output.
 Four roles are especially relevant to discussions of Chinese interest and potential influence seeking.

-The first and most important role is educating the public and better informing the "policy community."
-The majority of mainstream think tanks consciously perform these functions through a variety of mechanisms: publishing books, articles in journals, shorter "policy briefs," or "op-eds," and by contributing to policy "task force" reports on specific issues; holding public seminars, briefings, and conferences; speaking to the print, television, radio, and electronic media; and maintaining informational websites that disseminate publications of the think-tank videos of events on a worldwide basis.
+The first and most important role of think tanks is in educating the public and better informing the "policy community."
+The majority of mainstream think tanks consciously perform these functions through a variety of mechanisms: publishing books, articles in journals, shorter "policy briefs," or "op-eds," and by contributing to policy "task force" reports on specific issues; holding public seminars, briefings, and conferences; speaking to the print, television, radio, and electronic media; and maintaining informational websites that disseminate think-tank videos of events on a worldwide basis.

 The second role is to influence government policy.
-This is done through face-toface meetings with government officials, providing testimony before congressional committees, track-two discussions, emails and other communications aimed at targeted audiences, and a wide variety of publications.
+This is done through meeting face to face with government officials; providing testimony before congressional committees; engaging in track-two discussions, emails, and other communications aimed at targeted audiences; and issuing a wide variety of publications.

-The third role, undertaken by some, but not all, US policy think tanks, is to provide specific research on a contractual basis for government agencies that is generally not for public consumption.
+The third role, undertaken by some but not all US policy think tanks, is to provide specific research on a contractual basis for government agencies that is generally not for public consumption.